 K. N. Toosi University of Tech, Faculty of Mathematical Science

-Masoud Fatemi is a professor in the department of mathematics at K. N. Toosi University of Technology where he has been a faculty member since 2013.
+I am working as a researcher at the department of mathematics at K. N. Toosi University of Technology since 2013.

 K. N. Toosi University of Technology, is a public university in Tehran, Iran, named after medieval Persian scholar Khajeh Nasir al-Din Toosi.
 The university is considered one of the most prestigious, government-sponsored institutions of higher education in Iran.

-Masoud completed his Ph.D. at Sharif University of Technology and his undergraduate studies in Isfahan University.
-His research interests lie in the area of Numerical Optimization and Computational Mathematics.
-A full survey of his researsh interests can be find in Research Tab.
+I have completed my MSc and Ph.D. at Sharif University of Technology and my undergraduate study at Isfahan University.
+My research interests lie in the area of Numerical Optimization and Computational Mathematics, specially those topics related to Machine and Deep Learning .
+A full survey of my researsh interests can be found in the Research Tab.